Involved Source Files Package balancer defines APIs for load balancing in gRPC.

 Deprecated: Use the Attributes field in resolver.Address to pass

+arbitrary data to the credential handshaker.
 HealthCheckEnabled indicates whether health check service should be

 func ClientConn.NewSubConn([]resolver.Address, NewSubConnOptions) (SubConn, error)

-func google.golang.org/grpc.(*ClientConn).newAddrConn(addrs []resolver.Address, opts NewSubConnOptions) (*grpc.addrConn, error)
+func google.golang.org/grpc.(*ClientConn).newAddrConnLocked(addrs []resolver.Address, opts NewSubConnOptions) (*grpc.addrConn, error)

 Picker is used by gRPC to pick a SubConn to send an RPC.